grafana/k6-docs/src/data/markdown/translated-guides/en/06 Testing Guides/04 Running large tests.md

 });
 ```

-Code like this runs fine when the [system under test](/misc/glossary/#system-under-test) (SUT) is not overloaded and returns proper responses.
+Code like this runs fine when the [SUT](/misc/glossary/#system-under-test) is not overloaded and returns proper responses.
 When the system starts to fail, the above check won't work as expected.

 The issue here is that the check assumes that there's always a body in a response.
 The `r.body` may not exist if the server is failing.